kannankvs/md2/Command-Reference.md

 This command reloads the QoS configuration.
 It uses the platform specific buffers.json.j2 file & qos.json.j2 file and it generates new QOS configuration.
 It internally uses the various other configuration present in running configuration (TBD: Is it based on ConfigDB or RunningDB?) and it internally uses the sonic-cfggen utility to do this job.
 From this command perspective, user need not know these internals.
+**TBD:**
-TBD: Is this command resetting all the QOS configuration to DEFAULT values? or to Startup QOS values? or is it getting generated based on various other running configurations from running DB?
+1) Is this command resetting all the QOS configuration to DEFAULT values? or to Startup QOS values? or is it getting generated based on various other running configurations from running DB?
+2) Can users create a different buffers.json.j2 file or qos.json.j2 file?
+3) Should we explain about "/usr/share/sonic/templates/buffers_config.j2" and "/usr/share/sonic/templates/qos_config.j2" ?
+4) What all changes can users do on the QOS configuration?

    - Usage: